pingidentity/pingdirectory-go-client/configurationapi/docs/AddConsentDefinitionLocalizationRequest.md

 NewAddConsentDefinitionLocalizationRequestWithDefaults instantiates a new AddConsentDefinitionLocalizationRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLocalizationName

-`func (o *AddConsentDefinitionLocalizationRequest) GetLocalizationName() string`

-GetLocalizationName returns the LocalizationName field if non-nil, zero value otherwise.

-### GetLocalizationNameOk

-`func (o *AddConsentDefinitionLocalizationRequest) GetLocalizationNameOk() (*string, bool)`

-GetLocalizationNameOk returns a tuple with the LocalizationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLocalizationName

-`func (o *AddConsentDefinitionLocalizationRequest) SetLocalizationName(v string)`

-SetLocalizationName sets LocalizationName field to given value.

 ### GetSchemas